S2000Erwin/sendmoremoney/README.md

 2. Recursive Crawl.

-Like every tree crawling algorithms, the function `traverse` uses recursive called and determine the returns to decide the next action.
+Like every tree crawling algorithms, the function `traverse` uses recursive function and determines the returns to decide the next action.
 Besides the Tuple and the current location variables, `done : True|False` is also returned to provide a quick graceful rollup nomatter the operation is successful or not.

 3. Tuple<Int|False|True>

-`True` is added to signify a particular letter is not used in the current problem. `False` means that letter is used but not yet assigned to an `Int`
+To generalize all 26 letters, `True` is added to signify a particular letter is not used in the current problem. `False` means that letter is used but not yet assigned to an `Int`

 4. Priority Table